 Joint Replacement in Hands, Wrists and Elbows

-What is joint replacement?
+What is Joint Replacement?

 Joint replacement is a procedure that involves replacing a joint with an artificial joint made of a metal such as titanium in the wrist and elbow or the fingers using silicone or a metallic pyrocarbon implant, or removing the joint and replacing with a tendon from your own body such as with basilar thumb arthritis.